rogerhyam/synthesys-iiif/README.md

 1. The URIs are well behaved semantic web URIs.
 This means that they will always return a "HTTP 303 See Other" redirect response to an appropriate URI.
 The URI redirected to will depend on content negotiation done by the server based on the accept header in the request.
 This comes down to a default redirect to a human readable web page or to XML encoded RDF metadata about the specimen if the "Accept: application/rdf+xml" header is present in the request.
 Level 2 does not specify the content of that metadata.
 1. The RDF metadata contains application specific data conforming to some other standard.
 Currently we are working with the [CETAF Specimen Preview Profile (CSPP)](https://cetafidentifiers.biowikifarm.net/wiki/CSPP) as a common minimum set of properties - all of which are based on terms from other vocabularies.

-This is described in the [CETAF URI Tester documentation](http://herbal.rbge.info/md.php?q=documentation).
+CETAF Stable Identifiers are described further in the [CETAF URI Tester documentation](http://herbal.rbge.info/md.php?q=documentation).

 ## Implementation of IIIF APIs